cloudera-labs/hms-mirror/README.md

                                                                            to the RIGHT cluster DB
                                                                            Name.
 Usually used for
                                                                            testing.
+ -dbr,--db-rename <rename>                                                 Optional: Rename target
+                                                                           db to ...
+This option is
+                                                                           only valid when '1'
+                                                                           database is listed in
+                                                                           `-db`.
+ -dc,--distcp <flow-direction default:PULL>                                Build the 'distcp'
+                                                                           workplans.
+Optional
+                                                                           argument (PULL, PUSH) to
+                                                                           define which cluster is
+                                                                           running the distcp
+                                                                           commands.
+Default is
+                                                                           PULL.
+ -dp,--decrypt-password <encrypted-password>                               Used this in conjunction
+                                                                           with '-pkey' to decrypt
+                                                                           the generated passcode
+                                                                           from `-p`.
  -ds,--dump-source <source>                                                Specify which 'cluster'
                                                                            is the source for the
                                                                            DUMP strategy